tstoff/jquery_workshop/README.md

 # jQuery Workshop
 Starting small, we use this template to fiddle around with jQuery.

-## Second Task:
+## Third Task:
-- Select all of the artist images and change their opacity to 0.5 with jQuery
+- Change the opacity of the image back to 100% if the mouse hovers over it
-- Hide the text field with jQuery (just for learning purposes)
+- A click on the image shows the text block below the images

 Have fun :-)